SirAeroWN/vm-wherehows/Readme.md

 * sql_(datetime): VM just after the SQL databases were created
 * full_(datetime): VM after `extra.sh` was run

 Launch the VM by running `./whvm.sh start`.
 This will start the VM and start the WhereHows services running in the background.
-Thier logs can be found at `~/application_backend-service.log` and `~/application_web.log`.
+Their logs can be found at `~/application_backend-service.log` and `~/application_web.log`.

 ##Breakdown of files